Mountfitchet Castle have put into place Covid-19 measures to make your visit safe as well as a whole lot of fun!

 We hope the brave starling doesn’t get her feathers in a ruffle and comes back again each spring.

-A really big thanks to all the hardworking staff because today after a routine annual inspection Mountfitchet castle received a 5 star food hygiene and covid-19 compliance rating
+We would like to say a really big thank you to all the hardworking staff because in 2021 after a routine annual inspection Mountfitchet castle received yet again another 5 star food hygiene and covid-19 compliance rating.

 Baby Chicks at the Castle!